olivertwistor/save-firefox-bookmarks-to-desktop-files/README.md

 ## Licenses

-Save Firefox Bookmarks To Desktop Files is distributed under an MIT License.
+Save Firefox Bookmarks To Desktop Files is distributed under an Apache License version 2.0.
 Read the full terms in the file [LICENSE](LICENSE).